Primary

 Keep your hips square and squeeze the glute of your down knee throughout the press.
 This glute engagement protects your lower back and creates hip stability.
 Press across your body in a slight arc while resisting rotation.

-Want Half-Kneeling Cable Press in your program?
+See where Half-Kneeling Cable Press fits in your weekly plan

 Kneel with one knee up, one down, beside cable machine.